 All you need is a set of dumbbells and you’re ready to go!

 It’s a good feeling to be strong and sculpted!
 And an added bonus to these shoulder exercises is that when you work your shoulders and upper back, your arms have to come along for the ride, leaving you with better biceps and triceps to boot!

-Tips on Weight Training For The Back and Shoulders
+Tips For Women on Weight Training For The Back and Shoulders

-Secondly, you must use good form.
-Working the upper back and can be tricky.
+Working the upper back can be tricky.
 Many people default to shrugging their shoulders or adopting a hunched-over posture.
 This leaves you with pinched nerves in your neck and a sore lower back.
-It is likely one of the reasons people tend to avoid upper back exercises.
-As such, it’s imperative that you approach the exercises with caution and proper technique.
-This includes:

 - Keeping your abdominals pulled in at all times

 - Keeping your spine long at all times

 - Keeping your shoulder blades stable and drawn down